 The Mineral Licence and Safety Authority (MLSA) within the Ministry is the one-door administrative authority for licences, mineral resource activities, and licence-related safety matters including supervision and inspections.
 Licensees and other parties covered by the Mineral Resources Act communicate with the MLSA and receive all notifications, documents and decisions from the MLSA.

 The Ministry of Mineral Resources is responsible for strategy and policy making, and legal aspects of mineral resources in Greenland.
 It is also the authority responsible for all socio-economic aspects of mineral resources, including social impact assessment (SIA) and Impact Benefit Agreements (IBA).
 The Department of Geology within the Ministry provides geological advice related to licence applications and guidelines, delivers new geoscience data, and promotes Greenland’s mineral resources internationally.

-The Environmental Agency for Mineral Resource Activities (EAMRA), under the Ministry of Environment and Nature, is the administrative authority for environmental matters relating to mineral and hydrocarbon resource activities, including protection of the environment and nature, environmental liability and environmental impact assessments.
+The Environmental Agency for Mineral Resource Activities (EAMRA), under the Ministry of Science and Environment, is the administrative authority for environmental matters relating to mineral and hydrocarbon resource activities, including protection of the environment and nature, environmental liability and environmental impact assessments.